nathanSeixeiro/wiz-cli/readme.md

 # wiz setup generate CLI

                                         A cli for generate setup for our awesome projects!

-## Customizing your CLI
+## Customizing CLI

 Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.